Good Trailer Design – Trailer Versatility

 - For heavier ratings 6000# +, and for Many-Axle applications (more than 2 axles) use Slipper Style Leaf Springs for stability.

 Use multiple axles when:

-- The loads are large -- too much for a standard single axles.
+- The loads are large — too much for a single axle.

 However, it is usually cheaper and easier to strengthen a long frame than to add axles, so load is really the controlling factor.